This post may include affiliate links; see our disclosure policy.

 Capers taste tangy, briny and salty, and add big flavor to any dish.
 They’re served pickled, so you’ll find them in jars near the olives at the grocery store.
 Other recipes that use capers?
 Try them in our Roasted Eggplant Pasta, French Potato Salad or Vegan Caesar Salad.

-How to bake salmon perfectly?
-Brine it first.
+How to bake salmon perfectly: brine it first

 What’s a great tip for baking salmon?
 Brine it first.
 Alex and I had seen this trick for a while, but we weren’t sure it was necessary.
 However: we found placing the salmon in water and salt for 15 minutes before baking it does make it perfectly moist when baked.

 Guess what?
 This doesn’t even add any extra time to the recipe!
 You can do it while your oven preheats.
 Even better, placing the salmon in a brine solution helps to cut down on the white stuff.
-Wait, what?
-Keep reading.

-What’s that white stuff on salmon when cooked?
+Avoiding the white stuff on salmon (albumin)

 The “white stuff” is absolutely safe to eat: but it does look a little wacky sitting there atop your beautiful fillet.
 Here are a few ways to reduce the albumin when you cook salmon, which we implemented into this salmon with capers recipe:

-• Cook it at a lower temperature to cook it more gently
+- Cook it at a lower temperature to cook it more gently

-• Brine the salmon in a salt and water solution before baking
+- Brine the salmon in a salt and water solution before baking

 Baking salmon in foil: some tips